Signed in as:

 Fast forward to 1995, a new printmaking subject of interest came to mind: family portraits and friends.
 It soon became a major project for exploring personal photos taken decades ago and recent ones taken with a digital camera.
 I began by reverting to an earlier time to convert a few family photos to digital files.
 There were many changes and creative possibilities for viewing digital files.
 The different levels of magnification turned out better than I could have imagined.
 Digital augmentation revealed many unperceived details that allowed for more clarity and the use of special effects.

-By bringing ordinary families and friends into the artful arena of printmaking, I thought required large-scale bleed prints such as 40" x 30" would add a greater sense of experience.
-Technically the large-size print would be challenging for transferring small paper-litho plates to BFK paper, and from the handling and inking.
-Over the years, I have printed with this unique and seldom used method of printing that has become familiar. to me.
-Fragile plates and unpredictable printing make maintaining high-quality prints concerning and challenging.
-Nevertheless, this method has proved to have dan inherent visual character that creates a radically different kind of artfulness in portraiture.
+and experience.
+Technically the large-size print would be challenging for transferring small paper-litho plates to BFK paper seamlessly, and for the handling and inking.
+Over the years, I have selected this unique and seldom used method of printing that has become my favorite medium for printmaking.
+Fragile plates and unpredictable printing is an going concern to maintaining high-quality prints The paper-litho method has proved to have an inherent visual character that is a radically different kind of artfulness in portraiture than traditional

 John Avakian, Oct.
 23, 2018 Revised Sept,26, 2022